OverPlay VPN Review 2021

 Compatibility – Which devices can I use OverPlay with?

 From a compatibility standpoint, OverPlay is pretty good.
 You can easily download apps for Windows, macOS, iOS, Android, Linux.
-OverPlay also offers manual configuration files so you can set it up with BoxeeBox, AppleTV, PlayStation, Xbox, Roku, DD-WRT Routers, and DrayTek Routers.
-In addition, OverPlay allows you to use one subscription plan on three (3) devices simultaneously.
+OverPlay also offers manual configuration files so that you can set it up with BoxeeBox, AppleTV, PlayStation, Xbox, Roku, DD-WRT Routers, and DrayTek Routers.
+Also, OverPlay allows you to use one subscription plan on three (3) devices simultaneously.
 Overall, I love how versatile this VPN is.
-I just wish it offered more multi logins like Surfshark.
+I wish it offered more multi logins like Surfshark.

 OverPlay for Windows & Mac

 Overall, I love the fact that they offer a lot of options in their apps.
-You can switch between different protocols, encryption and can even enable and disable leak protection and Kill Switch.
+You can switch between different protocols, encryption, and disable leak protection and Kill Switch.

 OverPlay for iOS & Android

 As for their iOS and Android apps, they are also well designed and easy to use.
 I found them to be pretty snappy to use as well.
-Overall, both OverPlay iOS and OverPlay Android work great and come with a decent amount of options as well.
+Overall, both OverPlay iOS and OverPlay Android work great and come with a decent number of options.
 As for ratings, OverPlay has a 3.5-star rating on Google Play Store and a 3.8-star rating on the iTunes store.

 Pricing – How much does OverPlay cost?